(Epidural steroid injections)

-If you are experiencing intense, intractable pain in your legs or arms from inflamed spinal nerves, then an epidural steroid injection might be the preferred treatment to quickly give you relief.
+If you are experiencing intense, intractable pain in your legs or arms from inflamed spinal nerves, then an epidural steroid injection might be a treatment that could give you relief.
 Often, this pain is caused by the narrowing of the passages through which nerves travel from the spine to your arms or legs.
 This narrowing can cause inflammation of the spinal nerves.

-When injected, the steroids have an anti-inflammatory effect that opens up these passages and provides pain relief.
+When injected, the steroids have an anti-inflammatory effect that can provide pain relief, generally lasting from weeks to months when effective.

 An epidural corticosteroid injection is generally well tolerated, but you can experience side effects such as:

 "Steroid flush," or flushing of the face and chest, accompanied by warmth and an increase in temperature for several days

 Increase in blood sugar in patients with diabetes